 Though the Assumption of Power was decreed by his father, King Leopèld, as a necessary conservation measure, its implementation was handled by Lemèr and his patchwork counsel.
 As a result, all effective power has gone to the Church and the three Lords of Ferrelär.
 What a recipe for disaster!?

-The Ferellonian King Series begins in a completely untenable situation
+The Revised Ferellonian King Series begins in a completely untenable situation